ryan-parag/ryanparag.com/notes/thoughts-on-design-tools.md

 ### What is the best design tool?

 **In my opinion, I don't think it matters.** I think what we all want is to be able to design as close as we can to an end result - interactions, dynamic data, error states, statefulness, etc. - all to help communicate the experience we want to design to our stakeholders and teams.
 If this can be done in Figma - awesome!
-If this can be done on a sheet of paper and you're working within an established design system - also awesome! _Whichever tools helps align yout team most thoroughly and efficiently is probably the best tool for you._
+If this can be done on a sheet of paper and you're working within an established design system - also awesome! _Whichever tools helps align your team most thoroughly and efficiently is probably the best tool for you._

 I think what might be the most important factor to consider is how your team works and which tool helps us communicate over the designs for our product **most thoroughly**.